ewcchan/apis/management/apimgt_cli.md

    <dl>
    <dt>--api-name, -n <i>API_NAME</i></dt>
-   <dd>Specifies the name of the API that you want to manage. **Important:** Deleting a CloudFoundry API removes the API from the managed state, but the CloudFoundry app is not deleted.
+   <dd>Specifies the name of the API that you want to manage. **Important:** Deleting a Cloud Foundry API removes the API from the managed state, but the Cloud Foundry app is not deleted.
 Deleting an OpenWhisk API deletes the entire API, and must be recreated after it is deleted.</dd>
    <dt>--api-type, -t <i>API_TYPE</i></dt>
    <dd>Specifies the type of the API that you want to create.
-Valid options are **whisk** for Openwhisk APIs, **cf-apps** for CloudFoundry App APIs, and **user_defined** for APIs that are not associated with Openwhisk or CloudFoundry.</dd>
+Valid options are **whisk** for Openwhisk APIs, **cf-apps** for Cloud Foundry App APIs, and **user_defined** for APIs that are not associated with Openwhisk or Cloud Foundry.</dd>
    <dt>--confirm, -c</dt>
    <dd>Confirms that the command should be completed without providing a confirmation prompt.</dd>
    </dl>